-- 1. Consultation with the Academic Dean's office. - A required appearance before the student care committee composed of the director of student success, one counseling faculty member, one additional faculty member, one staff member, and a student approved, and appointed, by the Enrollment Management office. - 3.
+- 1. Consultation with the Academic Dean's office. - 2.
+A required appearance before the student care committee composed of the director of student success, one counseling faculty member, one additional faculty member, and one staff member. - 3.
 Dismissal from college.